GetDKAN/dkan/docs/source/user-guide/guide_local_files.rst

 It can help to download the files as a separate step from the import process, outside of the DKAN queue process.
 Then we can instruct DKAN to use those existing files for processing into the database.

-These instructions assume you’ve already set up a dataset, either through the UI or by running a harvest or through the dataset API.
+These instructions assume you’ve already created a dataset (through the the UI, a harvest or the API) that contains a distribution pointing to a remote CSV file, and that this CSV file has not yet been imported to the datastore.
 We’ll need the ID of the existing dataset.

 TL;DR
 =====